vdhamer/Photo-Club-Hub/.github/README.md

 Photo clubs are the distinguishing feature of this app.
 You either look up a photo club and then find its members (the `Portfolio` screen) or you look up a photographer and then find the associated photo club (the `Who's Who` screen).
-Once you have chosen a club-and-member combination or person-and-club combination, you can view the image portfolio for that club member.
+Once you have chosen a club-and-member combination or a person-and-club combination, you can view the image portfolio for that club member.

 <ul><details><summary>Details (click to expand)</summary></p>